bxz5089/My-React-Portfolio/README.md

 ## Description

-This is my portfolio created using React.
+This is my portfolio website created using HTML, CSS, JavaScript, Bootstrap and React.

 This application is deployed to GitHub Pages.